 Vehicles equipped with these tires smoothly glide over every sort of muddy terrain.
 Mud-terrain tires provide balance and improved traction because of the wide tread blocks installed in them.

-With a heavy-duty structure, these tires remain protected and safe from damage.
-Since the large tread blocks are the main element in its functioning, therefore it is no surprise that these tires have a downside of creating noise and disturbance.
+With a heavy-duty structure, these tires remain protected from damage.
+Since the large tread blocks are the main element in their functioning, it is no surprise that these tires have the downside of creating noise and disturbance.

 Rock Tires